ManuMadhu123/skillstack-mini/README.md

 ### Backend (Flask)
   - Handles form submissions (app.py)
   - Stores skill data in a database (skills.db)
+  - Auto-categorize skills based on content

 so here the code has essential things like for both frontend and backend